appscode-cloud/docs/docs/platform/guides/license-management/contract.md

 **Online Mode:**
 - This is the standard mode for contracts where clusters have internet access.
-- The `license-proxyserver` in the customer's cluster regularly connects to KubeDB Platform's central licensing servers (e.g., `AppsCode.com`s) for license `validation` and `renewal`.
+- The `license-proxyserver` in the customer's cluster regularly connects to AppsCode's central licensing servers (e.g., `AppsCode.com`s) for license `validation` and `renewal`.
 - Licenses are typically issued for shorter durations (e.g., `7 days` by default) and are automatically rotated.
 - This mode facilitates dynamic license management and ensures continuous validation against the current contract status.